 It's said that J.C.
 Boggs was like his brothers and sisters in that he was educated in what was termed the "common school" in Greencastle.
 A "common school" was what a "public school" was called in the United States during the 19th century.

 Like his siblings, he excelled in the classics and theology.
-In fact, two of his brothers went on to become ministers.
+Of his brothers, two went on to become ministers.
 As for J.C., though he was a smart young man, going to school didn't hold his attention -- so he went to work instead.
 It's said that he started out as farm help, and later worked in an ironworks.
 In fact, by age 20, he was promoted to manager of an ironworks in Cumberland County, Pennsylvania.

 By December of 1848, the news of the discovery of gold in California reached the East Coast.
 With a gift of $1,000 from his mother, actually an inheritance from the loss of his father, J.C.
 Boggs boarded the ship Xylon bound for California.
 It was a trip that would take him around Cape Horn, inside the Golden Gate, and to the gold fields.

 Now, before someone writes to say that the Golden Gate Bridge was not there at the time, I know that.
 The term Golden Gate did not refer to the bridge.
 In fact, it referred to the strait leading into San Francisco Bay.
 It was called the Golden Gate because it was the golden passage to the Orient and wealth through trade with that part of the world.